Surface Disinfecting After Illness

 Call in the disinfectant.
 Use a disinfectant cleaner on toothpaste tubes and toiletries handled by the sick person; the trash can; doorknobs; light switches; sink and shower handles' the toilet seat, lid, and handle; and the areas on the floor around the toilet.

 Guard Toothbrushes.
-While you're there, clean everyone's toothbrushes with soap and water or in the dishwasher.
+While there, clean everyone's toothbrushes with soap and water or put them in the dishwasher.

 Clean Living Spaces